jjb7286/FBLineupDK/README.md

 The goal is to 'pack' as many projected points into the lineup while remaining below the $50,000 salary cap, so ranking players on the basis of Salary/Projected Points gives us a cost-per-point metric for comparison.
 For example, WR Justin Jefferson has a salary of $8200 and is projected to score 19.90 points, yielding a cost of $412.06 per projected point.
 WR DeAndre Hopkins has a salary of $6200 and is projected to score 15.60 points, yielding a cost of $397.44 per projected point.
 One can argue that, by comparison, DeAndre Hopkins is the better value as each projected point costs less.
 Further, Hopkins requires $2000 less cap space than Jefferson, which can be allocated to other positions.
 Sorting the position lists on an ascending cost-per-point basis ranks the players by 'value' from greatest to least, but still doesn't reduce the time complexity.

-Intuitively, it seems that the optimal lineup is likely comprised of a set of players somewhere in the top half of their respective value sorted position lists.
-This notion lends itself to the idea of shortening the positions lists to remove the 'least valuable' players; however, that threshold is difficult to determine and still does not guarantee a reasonable run time.
+Intuitively, it seems reasonable that the optimal lineup is comprised of a set of players somewhere in the top half of their respective value sorted position lists.
+This thought lends itself to the idea of shortening the positions lists to remove the 'least valuable' players; however, the proper elimination threshold is difficult to determine and still does not guarantee a reasonable run time.
 In this example, a heuristic approach is utilized to speed up runtime.
+An element of randomness and uncertainly already exists in the uncertainty of the projected scores, so some degree of randomness in the player selection process seems appropriate.